By David South, UNDP Mongolia Communications Coordinator

 Cars, mostly olive green Russian jeeps, weave in and out of the five-storey apartment blocks of downtown Dalanzadgad.
 Running through the centre of the capital of Omnogobi is a gardened boulevard, where families hide from the hot sun under trees.

 That one road, and the few feeding into it, are the only enforced guides for drivers.
-It can be seen across Mongolia – settlements criss-crossed by drivers looking for the shortest route to their destination.
+It can be seen across Mongolia – settlements crisis-crossed by drivers looking for the shortest route to their destination.
 It doesn’t help that there are no natural or manmade barriers to prevent drivers going their own way.

 In Dalanzadgad, a UNDP project to protect the environment from off-road driving has had an unexpected outcome: it has galvanized the community to make the streets safer by adding over 100 traffic signs.
 The project “Soil and Road” under UNDP’s Environmental Public Awareness Programme (EPAP), started modestly.
 According to project director and local Khural head Mr. Byambasuren, the number of vehicles in the area shot up from 800 three years ago, to 1,500 today.
 Most of these vehicles drive off-road, kicking up dust and destroying flora, contributing to desertification.